 Guidelines for Dispensing Mifegymiso®

 Mifegymiso®, (mifepristone tablet/misoprostol tablets) is a composite pack containing one mifepristone 200 mg tablet for oral use and four misoprostol 200 mcg tablets for buccal use.
-Mifegymiso® is indicated for medical termination of a developing intra-uterine pregnancy with a gestational age up to 49 days as measured from the first day of the Last Menstrual Period (LMP) in a presumed 28-day cycle.
+Mifegymiso® is indicated for medical termination of a developing intra-uterine pregnancy.

 There are three ways Mifegymiso® can be provided to patients who are prescribed the drug.

 - Patients can take their prescription to a pharmacist of their choice and have the drug delivered by the pharmacy to be administered in the physician’s office, or